 We know that all bleeding eventually stops: ideally, by means that we have imposed rather than by exhaustion of the patient’s RBC resources.
 We also know that the easiest, and often most efficacious, way to halt bleeding is to put some manual pressure on the source of bleeding.
 Well, that isn’t always so easy to accomplish.
 How do you put your finger on a bleeding tonsil?

-- Rates of tonsillectomies have slightly over time (it seemed like having tonsils used to be a good reason to have them removed).
+- Rates of tonsillectomies have decreased slightly over time (it seemed like having tonsils used to be a good reason to have them removed).

 - Current reasons for tonsillectomy include: